About Madhya Pradesh State of India

 The urban settlements were culturally very rich throughout.
 Development in art was the key feature.
 Many small places also contributed to the cultural development of the State.

 The tribal communities formed bulk of artisan in the State.
-Even now artifacts crafted by these communities are much in vogue.
+Even now artefacts crafted by these communities are much in vogue.
 The tribal culture is unique with customs and practices dating back to the Gondwana Land before the tectonic plate movement began.

 Classical & Folk Music